-Recent research has proved that laughter really is the best medicine.
+Recent research has proved that laughter really is the best medicine when it comes to positive workplace cultures.
 According to a University of Oxford study, people actually feel less pain after a good laugh, because it causes the body to release endorphins that act as natural painkillers.
 Researchers also found that in addition to dulling the pain, these laughter-induced endorphins make people more susceptible to developing bonds with each other.

-So scientific confirmation that a good belly laugh can do you the world of good… but also a finding that could well have implications for the workplace.
+So, scientific confirmation that a good belly laugh can do you the world of good… but also a finding that could well have implications for workplace cultures.
 If we made the workplace more of a fun (or funny) place to be, for example, might it help to reduce absence levels?
 And if a bit of light-hearted banter was an integral part of the working week, would it help people gel better with their colleagues and work together more effectively as a team?

 Now I’m not suggesting for a moment that managers should turn up to work in comedy ties or start practising their stand-up routines in the lift.
 But it’s probably true to say that if the prevailing atmosphere in the office is one of fun, employees are more likely to look forward to coming into work and less likely to use any excuse to stick their heads back under the duvet.